 - Story on a UH Hilo TCBES student (Jessica Kirkpatrick) who participated in the UMASS training through the MCC

 October 2016: Climate Change Boot Camp Article in Pacific Pandanus

 The Pacific Pandanus, a joint newsletter from the Pacific Islands Climate Science Center and the Pacific Islands Climate Change Cooperative recently published an article on the MCC's Climate Change Boot Camp, which took place in Kāʻu over four days in August 2016.
-Check out the October 2016 edition of the Pacific Pandanus and our Climate Change Boot Camp article on page 7.
+Our Climate Change Boot Camp article is on page 7 of the October 2016 edition of the Pacific Pandanus newsletter.

 Contact MCC Staff